 - Throughput is the effective maximum rate at which bits can be transferred to a host processor.
 The higher the better.

 The larger the community of people using a SDR the better.
 This results in better support for hardware, more use cases and definitely more collaboration.

 Software makes SDR useful.
 There is a large ecosystem of SDR software applications and toolkits in areas such as Test & Measurement, Signal Monitoring and R&D. GNU Radio is one example.
 This is a free software development toolkit that provides signal processing blocks to implement SDRs.
 GNU Radio has an active community of developers and users.
 Applications include analog and digital signal processing.
 Mathworks also has good support for SDRs.

-The three main considerations when buying a SDR are Specifications, Community Support and Software Applications.
+The three main considerations when picking a Software-defined Radio (SDR) are Specifications, Community Support and Software Applications.
 These are the criteria we use in our evaluation of different SDRs.